 All non-regulated sectors procuring coal from Coal India Ltd. regularly under Coal E Auction, be it cement or steel are badly affected with this pandemic.
-In order to revive this sector, which

-Mitigating the Impact of Pandemic COVID-19 on Trade & Industry: PHDCCI Representations to Government of India and State Governments are generators of employment, PHD Chamber hereby requests the government to kindly consider following suggestions in the forthcoming Spot/ Exclusive E-auctions
+In order to revive this sector, which are generators of employment, PHD Chamber hereby requests the government to kindly consider following suggestions in the forthcoming Spot/ Exclusive E-auctions